 We like using parchment paper because you can cut the leather, paper and all, into strips and roll it up.
 The parchment paper keeps the fruit leather from sticking to itself, and you can unroll it just like a real fruit roll up!

-If you don’t have parchment paper on hand, you can also cook your fruit roll ups on a non-stick silicone baking mat.
+If you don’t have parchment paper on hand, you can also cook your fruit roll ups on a non-stick silicone mat and simply peel the fruit leather off the mat to enjoy.

 Store your fruit roll ups in an airtight container.